-Standard 15b: No enclosures abutting a public street shall be taller than
+Standard 15b: No enclosures abutting a public street shall be taller than 42 inches.

-Standard 45e: Swinging gates, cantilevered objects or any other obstructions that create on unsafe environment for the blind or physically disabled are prohibited, unless deemed safe by Bureau of Engineering.
+Standard 15c: Swinging gates, cantilevered objects or any other obstructions that create an unsafe environment for the blind or physically disabled are prohibited, unless deemed safe by Bureau of Engineering.

-Standard 45d: Furnishings are limited to moveable chairs, tables, umbrellas, heaters and tarps.
+Standard 15d: Furnishings are limited to moveable chairs, tables, umbrellas, heaters and tarps.
 Plant material may be placed in moveable planting boxes.

-Standard 15e: Moderately sized lighting fixtures may be permanently affixed to the front of the main building to light outdoor-sidewalk dining areas-
+Standard 15e: Moderately sized lighting fixtures may be permanently affixed to the front of the main building to light outdoor sidewalk dining areas.